trueos/pcbsd/src-qt5/docs/controlpanel.rst

 pc-sysconfig
 ------------

-The previous section described PC-BSD®'s graphical mount utility.
+The previous section described TrueOS®'s graphical mount utility.
 This graphical utility has a command-line backend, :command:`pc-sysconfig`, which can be used directly from the command line on TrueOS® systems, window managers without a system tray, or by users who prefer to use the command line.

 For usage information, run the command without any options::